GalkaKlink/d-test/README.md

 2)**FitnessShift.pl** – for each amino acid in each protein site, calculates p-value of being “proximal” or “distal” for each focal node as well as corresponding z-scores.
 The default version is for running as an array of tasks, and the version for full alignment is named **FitnessShift.full_alignment.pl**.

-To run this script, it is needed to provide a common line argument with a name for the fasta file with an amino acid alignment for all sites (for script FitnessShift.full_alignment.pl) or for single site (for script FitnessShift.pl; such input files are made by script make_file.pl).
-In the latter case, you may use tools such as GNU Parallel (https://www.gnu.org/software/parallel/) to process many sites simultaneously.
+To run **FitnessShift.pl**, it is needed to provide a command line argument with name of the file made for a single site of interest with script **make_file.pl**.
+You may use tools such as GNU Parallel (https://www.gnu.org/software/parallel/) to process many sites simultaneously.

 An example of running with GNU Parallel is: parallel -j 10 perl FitnessShift.pl {}.site ::: {1..100}